Blue banner with icon of a human head shape

 Using Virtual Reality to Improve Job Reentry in Adults with TBI

-The purpose of this research is to investigate the effectiveness of virtual reality (VR) to improve job reentry skills in individuals with TBI.
+This study investigates the effectiveness of virtual reality (VR) to improve job reentry skills in individuals with TBI.

 This study is completely remote and does not require in-person visits.